bcgov/MOH-HCIM-FHIR/input/pagecontent/reviseAndMerge.md

 An add is defined as an event where at least the minimum Client Registry data elements are gathered for the first time, validated using trusted identification provided by the client and a new PHN and client record is created.

+More details are in the [request Bundle](StructureDefinition-bc-add-request-bundle.html) and [response Bundle](StructureDefinition-bc-add-response-bundle.html) definitions.

 ### Revise Patient

 A revise is defined as an event where at least the minimum Client Registry data elements of an existing client with a PHN are verified using trusted identification provided by the client and updated.